ac-rosu/wincc-unified/README.md

 #TreeView

 Archive the contents of the TreeView folder.
-The name of the zip fie shuld be {guid}.zip (Make sure the GUID is between braces)
+The name of the zip fie should be {guid}.zip (Make sure the GUID is between braces)
 The GUID you can copy paste it from the manifest.json

 ![image](https://github.com/user-attachments/assets/ae0a2d4e-44e2-46c0-9819-d13a04305b37)